Russian protest band bringing multimedia show to Olympia’s Capitol Theater this week

-Pussy Riot, the legendary Russian feminist protest band, will perform Thursday in Olympia as part of the world-premiere tour of its first theater project.
+Pussy Riot, the legendary Russian feminist protest band, performs Thursday in Olympia as part of the world-premiere tour of its first theater project.

-The band is stopping in Olympia because of its connection with another legendary feminist protest band: Olympia’s Bikini Kill.
+The band is stopping in Olympia because of its connection with legendary Olympia feminist protest band Bikini Kill.

-“One of the main inspirations for Pussy Riot was the Bikini Kill group,” Maria “Masha” Alyokhina, one of Pussy Riot’s leaders, said in a phone interview Thursday from Moscow.
+“One of the main inspirations for Pussy Riot was the Bikini Kill group,” Maria “Masha” Alyokhina, one of the band’s leaders, said in a phone interview Thursday from Moscow.
 “Last year, we were in Olympia, and we met Tobi Vail, who used to be the drummer for Bikini Kill.

 “She was one of the most amazing people whom I met in the United States.”